These 7 ways to speed-clean the house for the holidays will help you have your home sparkling for friends and family.

-- Throw away junk mail and put things that you need to keep in it’s proper place.
+- Throw away junk mail and put things that you need to keep in their proper place.

-- Pick-up any toys, clothes, shoes and coats that are laying around and put them away
+- Pick up any toys, clothes, shoes, and coats that are lying around and put them away

 - Make sure everything that is out of place finds a home

 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details